aws-samples/private-link-cross-account-access-for-msk/README.md

    Here Parameter value for AZ names is the output from previous command.
 Note than the cloud formation template will not fail but create subnet in random AZs if these params are not passed.
 However, for the Apache Kafka client instance to be able to talk to the remote Amazon MSK cluster via all of the Endpoints setup in cluster account, it is important to pass these params.

-   2. Deploy the CloudFormatin template to setup the Apache Kafka Client instance
+   2. Deploy the CloudFormation template to setup the Apache Kafka Client instance

         ```shell
         aws cloudformation deploy \